KoTeuKaSeeker/diffusion-model/README.md

 2. Cat-diffusion | size 128x128 | epochs ? (coming soon...)

 # Running
 To generate cat images using the cat-diffusion model, you need to download the [git project](https://github.com/KoTeuKaSeeker/diffusion-model/archive/refs/heads/master.zip) and run the <b>inference.ipynb</b> notebook.
+If the model that should be used for generation is not specified, the [cat-diffusion64x64ep5000](https://www.kaggle.com/models/danildolgov/cat-diffusion) model will be downloaded automatically.

 # Preview
 Results of the [cat-diffusion64x64ep5000](https://www.kaggle.com/models/danildolgov/cat-diffusion):<br>